mattclement-dev/mattclement-dev/README.md

 ## 📂 Notable Projects

 ### [ScrapingBy](https://github.com/STSpencerPeters/ScrapingBy.git)
-A budgeting app for students build in android studio with firebase database and authentication.
+A budgeting app for students built in android studio with firebase database and authentication.
 The app allows for students to budget their expendeture efficiently

 🚀 More projects coming soon — I'm currently uploading completed coursework and personal projects.
 Stay tuned!